gabrielratao/fw-rainColletor-thunder-v1/README.md

 # fw-rainColletor-thunder-v1
-Device to collect and analyze chemical componentes that get in the ocean through rain.
+Device to collect rain water
+After that, it will be used to analyze sample1s chemical components.
-It has 24 bottles to collect rain water.
-It uses an Step Motor controlled by a Arduino.
+It has 24 bottles to collect rain water and uses an Step Motor controlled by a Arduino.
-It also has e sdCard system to save: collector timer, temperature, humidity and pressure.
+It also has e sdCard system to save: sample's time, temperature, humidity and pressure.

 It is still being developed.